aqeebhussain122/HA-Cluster-wiki/DRBD_Installation.md

 You should see output of a ruby process.

 If your login brings out errors then use the --debug option to be able to see the problem.
 From my experience of a connection failure was due to a lack of connectivity.
 The hostnames entered could not see each other due to lack of entries in /etc/hosts.
-Ensure to enter data which you would like to use for the purpose of this

 ### References